yehorbolt/MOOP_SYB/README.md

 All the classes are the representations of objects in database and in real life.
 ## So, how the program works?
 A user creates his account when registrating.
 After that he creates cards in the bank and puts some money on it.
 That's all!
-After card creation he can use them according to the bank policy (it's lwoer in the README).
+After card creation he can use them according to the bank policy (it's lower in the README).

 ## User has various things to do:
 1. Withdraw money.